 The end of the holidays signify a new beginning, and we’re often forced to confront issues that we may have been putting off.
-Is hormone replacement therapy (HRT) right for you?
+Is hormone replacement therapy (HRT or HT) right for you?
 As if there wasn’t enough to be generally confused about leading up to and during menopause (the great hysterectomy debate, for example), there are still messy, muddled misconceptions surrounding the effectiveness and safety of hormone replacement therapy.
 That sucks!
 Feel as though you would like one, amazing doctor to sit you down and demystify the whole thing for you right here, right now?
 Well…you’re in luck!
 Dr. Josh Trutt, an expert from PhysioAge Medical Group in New York City, has been a guest on my blog before, and we love him.
 He’s back with some Q and A, and I for one, am a happy girl.

 Ellen: Doctor, what would you say are some simple truths about hormone replacement therapy?

 - Earlier is better.
 Starting HRT within ten years of menopause gives much greater benefit than starting later.
 In women who are younger than age 60, oral estrogens decrease the risk of both heart attack and stroke!
 In addition, starting HRT within eight years of menopause cuts your risk of Alzheimer’s disease in half.